nidhin001/d3_fun/README.md

 d3_fun
 ======

-fun with d3 for analytics.
+fun with nvd3 for analytics.
-ORM-avoidant intentionally for fully custom SQL.
-D3 to make ajax calls to separately maintained analytics tables.
-Why?
-Queries need to be precomputed for performance.
+basically just wrapping nvd3 charting library with configurable sql plot objects. result is draggable, droppable easy to use business dashboards with d3's customizability but a reuseable, lightweight api.